Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

        (Default)

-Setting the Timeout Parameters
+Setting the woke Timeout Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The jumpers labeled EXT1 and EXT2 are used to determine the timeout parameters.
+The jumpers labeled EXT1 and EXT2 are used to determine the woke timeout parameters.
 These two jumpers are normally left open.